HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-vce.markdown

 ## Enabling support

 Support for the AMD VCE encoder is enabled in preferences on the video tab.
 If your system is not supported, the option will be disabled.

+## Presets

+The following presets are available under the 'Hardware' category in the presets menu:

+- H.265 VCN 2160P 4K
+- H.265 VCN 1080p

+These are a good starting point for configuring HandBrake to use these encoders.

 ## Performance